Queen Isabella II

 line below first '5' in '55'.
 The 'R' in 'FRANCO' has thin downward stroke

-right upright.
+upright.
 Top curve in 'C' is broken.
-Frame line is broken on the right
+Frame line is broken on the right side

 missing.
 Circles of pearls are very crude, resembling parallel dashes.
 Gooding #6F5 The 'C' in 'CORREOS' is broad with a wide loop at the bottom and